mohamedsaleh1984/QuakeReportAndroidApp/README.md

 This app displays a list of recent earthquakes in the world from the U.S. Geological Survey (USGS) organization.
+The app by default will fetch today's date and the day before, you can change the range in the settings.

 Getting Started
 ---------------